 I must agree, Stroud is really cool, and well worth a day trip.
 There is a calm there so thick you can chew on it.
 I like it because it’s the kind of place that wears its history with elegance not ego.
 It doesn’t self-consciously proclaim its accolades – those proud of Stroud take pride in their stride.
 It’s a radical place with a history of protest dating back to the Stroudwater Riots in 1825.
 Its citizens have rescued historic buildings, thwarted the vandalism of the countryside, saved hospitals and rebuffed the BNP.
 It has one of the best farmers’ markets in the country (therefore, the world) and was the home of Britain’s first fully organic café.

 The word ‘organic’, like ‘artisan’, ‘craft’, ‘small-batch’, ‘free range’, ‘fair trade’ and ‘hand-picked’, confers a Waitrose-y esteem on things.
 I think we all know vaguely what it’s supposed to entail, but I wondered if it’s been a little diluted as a concept.
 “It’s interesting you say that,” says Greg with some eagerness.
-He’s just returned from a conference of the Society of Independent Brewers where “The whole conversation was around the question ‘can global breweries brew craft beer?’”
+“The conversation around the question ‘can global breweries brew craft beer?’”
 It turns out that ‘craft’ has no properly defined parameters, unlike organic, which is “clearly defined in law”.
 Responding to a survey, 98% of the public believed that big breweries couldn’t, by whatever definition, brew a craft beer.
 “What they were attributing to ‘craft’ was another value; that they should be independent in order to qualify.”

-This is all part of a recent shift in consumer preferences that he dates to the credit crunch.
-At the time he was supplying local pubs that began to struggle, however “rather than our sales taking a nosedive we saw sales increase.”
-The consumer became increasingly concerned about provenance and started to divert their reduced spending power away from huge producers towards smaller independents.
+This is all part of a post-covid shift in consumer preferences.
+The consumer has become increasingly concerned about provenance and started to divert their reduced spending power away from huge producers towards smaller independents.
 In terms of our drinking habits, he’s observed that “instead of going to the pub and having a pint of your regular, we’re beer explorers, and life is changing generally for the better from consumption to experience.
 I suppose it’s a new way of reinforcing your identity – it’s not about having stuff, it’s about having experienced stuff.”

 It’s a focus on experience and doing more than just making great beer that has got Stroud Brewery where it is.
 Of the 2,500 UK breweries, “there are about 25 that are certified to brew an organic product and there’s only five that are dedicated to only doing organic beers – we’re one of them.”
 That’s a small enough club to be in but not the only one they’ve sought – they’ve also achieved B Corp accreditation, an “assessment of a for-profit business’ social and environmental impact”.
 This is no walk in the park, covering “sourcing policies, staff welfare, energy use and distance to customers,” – and they’re one of only a pair of UK breweries to have achieved it.